method5/plsql_lexer/README.md

 ## How to Install

-Click the "Download ZIP" button, extract the files, CD to the directory with those files, connect to SQL*Plus, and run these commands:
+Click the green "Code" button, click "Download ZIP", extract the files, CD to the directory with those files, connect to SQL*Plus, and run these commands:

 1. Create objects and packages on the desired schema: